Sex in the States

 Condoms

 • People of any age, including teens, can buy condoms from a drugstore, pharmacy, grocery store or even online.
-A pack of twelve condoms costs about $12.
-Internal or female condoms are about $2 to $4 per condom.
+A 12-pack of condoms costs about $9-12.
+Internal or female condoms are about $2-4 per condom.
+Many grocery stores and pharmacies don’t carry internal/female condoms, but they can be found online, at Planned Parenthood, at damily planning clinics and by prescription.

 • You can get condoms for free or at a reduced cost from health clinics (like Planned Parenthood), HIV testing centers and local health departments.
 Call 1-800-230-PLAN (7526) for the nearest Planned Parenthood.

-• Always check the expiration date on condoms to make sure that the condoms haven’t expired yet.
+• Always check the expiration date on condoms to make sure that they haven’t expired yet.
 For information on how to use a condom correctly, check out this FAQ.
 Learn all about internal/female condoms on Sexetc.org.

 Birth Control